Back to contents

 • International Emissions trading (IET)

-Both JI and CDM are ‘project based mechanisms’ and involve participation in climate change projects overseas.
-The carbon credits resulting from the projects can then be ‘repatriated’ and used by project investors to meet their own Kyoto targets or sold on.
+Both JI and CDM are 'project based mechanisms' and involve participation in climate change projects overseas.
+The carbon credits resulting from the projects could then be ‘repatriated’ and used by project investors to meet their own Kyoto targets or sold on.

-The CDM allows ‘developed’ countries to meet their emissions reduction targets by generating credits from emissions-reducing or saving projects in developing countries.
-This allows for the reduction to be made at lower cost than might otherwise be possible domestically.
+The CDM allowed ‘developed’ countries to meet their emissions reduction targets by generating credits from emissions-reducing or saving projects in developing countries.
+This allowed for the reduction to be made at lower cost than might otherwise be possible domestically.
 CDM projects are subject to stringent certification procedures and must satisfy a set of criteria, the two most critical being ‘additionality’ (the principle that emission reductions achieved must be additional to those that would otherwise occur) and sustainability.
 The carbon credits that accrue under CDM are termed Certified Emission Reductions (CERs) and are issued by an international body called the CDM Executive Board.
 One CER is equivalent to one tonne of carbon dioxide emissions.

 A JI project is one which is undertaken in another developed country.
 The emission reduction credits accruing under the project are issued by the host government and are termed Emission Reduction Units (ERUs).
 One ERU is equivalent to one tonne of carbon dioxide emissions.